AscanOfficiel2/CRC-GenomeResolved-Resistome-Virulome/README.md

 *Resistance-enriched latent functional organization of the gut microbiome underlies colorectal cancer progression (under review).*

-The pipeline performs genome-resolved metagenomic reconstruction, resistance and virulence profiling, and latent functional modeling associated with colorectal cancer (CRC) progression.
+The pipeline enables genome-resolved metagenomic reconstruction, resistance and virulence profiling, and latent functional modeling associated with colorectal cancer (CRC) progression.
+All metagenomic project accession numbers, sample identifiers, and associated metadata used in this study are provided to facilitate transparency and full reproducibility of the analyses.

 ------------------------------------------------------------------------